Created a Monster and David Glass Ensemble present

 Mortgage is the centre piece of The DEvine Comedy Trilogy.
 The first part of The DEvine Comedy Trilogy, Hell, is a collaboration with Mark Ravenhill entitled Boredom which will be developed at Bath Spa University in late 2017.
 The last piece of the Trilogy, Heaven, is a two hander entitled Delusion, to be made in 2018/19.

-We have already undertaken residencies to develop the show at Associazione Culturale Topi Dalmata, Siena; Theatre Delicatessen, London; and The Bikeshed, Exeter.
-We will also be running workshops with artists who are interested in becoming involved with the project and/or the work of Created a Monster and the David Glass Ensemble.
+We have already undertaken residencies to develop the show at Associazione Culturale Topi Dalmata, Siena; Theatre Delicatessen, London; and The Bikeshed, Exeter, as well as performed at Pleasance Theatre, London as part of HeadFirst Productions festival; Sex, Love and Death.

 Director – David Glass

 Assistant Director – Hester Welch